raymond-arthur/Statistics-misc/README.md

 | 29  | 99  | 2.189230e+20 | 2.189230e+20 | 3.143242e-13 |
 | 30  | 100 | 3.542248e+20 | 3.542248e+20 | 3.145211e-13 |

-We can take the arithmetic mean of the percent error by simply using the average() command for column 4 of results_df and printing it to console:
+We can take the arithmetic mean of the percent error by simply using the mean() command for column 4 of results_df and printing it to console:

 ```r
 #Create the average of the percent errors